Boy Mamabolo: Early life

 Mamabolo hails from Masakeng, Seshego.
 He and current Economic Freedom Fighters president Julius Malema grew up in the same community and both became involved in the same organisations.
 Both were members of the Congress of South African Students (COSAS) and the African National Congress Youth League (ANCYL).
 He was the COSAS provincial secretary when Malema was the organisation's national president.
 Their friendship ended while they were active in the ANCYL.
 Mamabolo was a supporter of former ANC president Jacob Zuma while Malema turned on Zuma.

-Parliamentary career
+Political career

 Mamabolo was placed second on the ANC's regional list for the May 2019 general election.
 At the election, he was elected as an MP.
-As of June 2019, he sits on both the Portfolio Committee on Sports, Arts and Culture and the Standing Committee on the Auditor-General.
+He sat on both the Portfolio Committee on Sports, Arts and Culture and the Standing Committee on the Auditor-General.

-Incidents
+In September 2025, Mamabolo quit the ANC, intending to register his own party.
+Initially planning to call it "Mandela for President", the name and branding was rejected by the Independent Electoral Commission, with "Born to Win" being proposed as an alternative.

+Controversies

 When Malema was suspended as youth league president in 2011, Mamabolo burnt a mock coffin in celebration.
-In 2013, he was involved in a court battle with Malema after he sent him a message threatening to exhume his mother's remains and take it to his grandmother's house.
+In 2013, he was involved in a court battle with Malema after he sent him a message threatening to exhume his mother's remains and take them to his grandmother's house.
 In the same year, Mamabolo was arrested on fraud charges relating to his tenure as the chairperson of the Limpopo Geographical Names Committee.